keenlycode/gnomicon/website/template/home.md

 ## Note
 ---

-To make `adwaita.svg` accessible by web browser, in most case, the file should be served by web server since most web browser will block external file access.
+Since most web browser will block external file access, `adwaita.svg` should be served by web server.

 For unsupport web browser, <a href="https://github.com/jonathantneal/svg4everybody">svg4everybody</a> is recommended.